HVG/self-buildpack/README.md

 Building ...
 ```

-Create an `bin` folder with 'compile' for standard entry point for build process:
+Create an `bin` folder with `compile` for standard entrypoint of build process:

 ```bash
 $ mkdir ./bin